flaviusb/weird-rpg-notes/parts-of-people.md

 - No Free Will
 ...

-Exalts:
+Chosen:
-- Free Will that can occasionally defy Fate itself
+- Free Will that can occasionally defy Fate itself - that is, they do not need as big a Stunt to Defy Fate ...
-...